 Cannabidiol, or CBD, is the second-most active ingredient in hemp and marijuana after THC.
 Whatever plant from which CBD is extracted, it’s exactly the same on a molecular level.
 Basically, it’s a plant compound that makes up approximately 40% of hemp or cannabis plants.
-For the sake of this blog and in general, we’ll just talk about CBD that’s extracted from hemp since it’s most likely what’s being produced in the U.S.A
+For the sake of this intro guide to CBD and in general, we’ll just talk about CBD that’s extracted from hemp, since it’s most likely what’s being produced in the U.S.A

 Are CBD and THC the same?

 THC is the most prevalent cannabinoid that’s found in hemp and marijuana.
 While both can have relaxing and restorative properties, THC comes with many side effects like altered perception, distortion and impaired judgment.

 On the other hand, Cannabidiol and CBD products aren’t psychoactive drugs and carry no mood or mind-altering side effects.
 It’s the reason they’re so sought after these past few years as a lifestyle and wellbeing supplement.

 Is all CBD the same?

 No. Much like all the herbs and spices you buy at the supermarket aren’t the same, neither are CBD products.
 It all depends on how they’re made or in this case, extracted.